CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q14: Can two different Challenge Sets have the same CSID in a single competition?
+A14: No.

 Q13: The TI-API spec allows me to query for CBIDs.
 Is this a necessary pre-step, or can I simply use a short name for the CB instead?

 A13: Valid CBIDs are always required.